-We are extremely excited about the prospect of joining the global B Corp network, that includes inspiring companies from across industries, many of which are sustainability beacons within their field and use their businesses as a vessel for creating real, positive change.
+We are extremely proud about being part of the global B Corp network, that includes inspiring companies from across industries, many of which are sustainability beacons within their field and use their businesses as a vessel for creating real, positive change.

 WHAT IT IS

 B Corporations use profits and growth to create a positive impact for their employees, communities and the environment.